amr28693/gossypium_ecto/README.md

 This repository contains all code to reproduce the results in:

 > Rodriguez, A.M.
 (2026).
-Cross-domain transfer without structural modification: Applying entropy-initiated coupled-trait ODEs to pangenomic breeding trait dynamics in *Gossypium hirsutum*. *BioSystems* [submitted].
+Cross-domain transfer without structural modification: Applying entropy-initiated coupled-trait ODEs to pangenomic breeding trait dynamics in *Gossypium hirsutum*.

 The ECTO framework was published in: